Mapotempo/zones-api/README.md

 On all the endpoint the commons parameters are:

-* `with_geom`: include of not the geometries in the geojson.
+* `with_geom`: include or not the geometries in the geojson.
 * `children_level`: recursively include children of the zone and how much level.

 The fetch multiple also have the following parameters:

 * `bbox`: restrict zones selection this bounding box.
-Does not affect the recessive children.
+Affect the recessive children.
 * `property_filters`: restrict zones selection the one having all this properties.
 Does not affect the recessive children.

 ### Examples